Isaree-ai/Isaree-Platform/README.md

 - **Compliant by Design**: Designed from the ground up for HIPAA, GDPR, and other healthcare regulations
 - **AI Agent Marketplace**: Ecosystem for specialized medical AI agents with rigorous verification
 - **Orchestration Engine**: Coordinate multiple AI agents for complex healthcare workflows
-- **Healthcare Integration**: Connect with existing healthcare systems through standard protocols
+- **Healthcare Integration**: Connect with existing healthcare systems through standard protocols and APIs

 ## Project Status